Revisiting Process versus Product Metrics: a Large Scale Analysis: Methods

-In a {\em cross-validation study}, all the data for each project is sorted randomly $M$ times.
-Then for each time, the data is divided into $N$ bins.
-Each bin, in turn, becomes the test set and a model is trained on the remaining four bins.
+In a {\em cross-validation study}, we select all the files collected using the process described in Section~\ref{sec:data}.
+This includes the files that were labeled as buggy and non-buggy (this can include multiple copies of the same file if it was committed multiple times) throughout the project history.
+This data for each project is sorted randomly $M$ times.
+Then for each time, the data is divided into $N$ stratified bins.
+Each bin, in turn, becomes the test set and the remaining data is further divided into training and validation sets.
 For this study, we used $M=N=5$.

-An alternative to cross-validation is a {\em release-based approach} such as the one used by Rahman et al. Here, given $R$ releases of the software, we trained on data from release 1 to $R-3$, then tested on release $R-2$,$R-1$ and $R$.
-This temporal approach has the advantage that that future data never appears in the training data.
+An alternative to cross-validation is a {\em release-based approach} such as the one used by Rahman et al. Here; given $R$ releases of the software, we divide all the data into $R$ parts.
+Then we trained on data from release 1 to $R-3$, then tested on release $R-2$, $R-1$, and $R$.
+This temporal approach has the advantage that the future data never appears in the training data.